awslabs/amazon-kinesis-scaling-utils/README.md

 ```
 {"streamName":"String - name of the Stream to be Monitored",
  "region":"String - a Valid AWS Region Code, such as us-east-1 or eu-west-1",
- "scaleOnOperation":"String - the type of metric to be monitored, including PUT or GET.
+ "scaleOnOperation":"List<String> - the types of metric to be monitored, including PUT or GET.
 Both PutRecord and PutRecords are monitored with PUT",
  "minShards":"Integer - the minimum number of Shards to maintain in the Stream at all times",
  "maxShards":"Integer - the maximum number of Shards to have in the Stream regardless of capacity used",
  "refreshShardsNumberAfterMin":"Integer - minutes interval after which the Stream Monitor should refresh the Shard count on the stream, to accomodate manual scaling activities.
 If unset, defaults to 10 minutes"